 "But it says right here: C.O.G.
 That's what the acronym is, right?"

-Gyro, annoyed by the horse's impatience and lack of effort, took the book back and used all his strength to pry it open, but he failed as well.
+Gyro, annoyed by Glue Stick's impatience and lack of effort, took the book back and used all his strength to pry it open, but he failed as well.
 "I don't understand."

-Now Evina grabbed the book and pulled as hard as he could, but it felt like it was resisting him, like it was alive and didn't want to be opened.
+Now Evina grabbed the book and pulled as hard as he could, but it felt like it was resisting him.
+It was as if it was alive and didn't want to be opened.
 "Come on!"

 "No!"
 Kate snatched the book.
-"All of you are doing it wrong.
-I'll come back later."
-She marched to her room and slammed the door.
+"You're all doing it wrong.
+I'll come back later," she marched to her room and slammed the door.

 The three guys and the little robot sat silently in embarrassment.
 Gyro was the first of them to stand up.
 "I suppose we'll just have to hope she has better luck."

-It was already an hour since Kate locked herself away in her room.
-They were too anxious to be able to do anything else.
+An hour passed, and Kate was still locked away in her room.
+They were too anxious to do anything else.
 Each of them was growing impatient.
-Then when they least expected it she rushed back to the room.
+Then, when they least expected it, she rushed back to the room.

 "How did you do that?"
 Glue Stick demanded.

 "What do you mean disorganized?"
-The horse protested.
+Glue Stick protested.